RTKlab-BYU/SCP_LF/README.md

 3. Open the folder in VS Code
 4. Open a new terminal and type “pip install -r requirements.txt’ and then hit enter.
 ## Analyzing the Proteome:
-1. Place the output files from Proteome Discoverer in your unzipped folder.
+1. Place the output files from Proteome Discoverer in your unzipped folder. make sure Abundances was exported from PD
 2. Open Single_cell_workflow.ipynb.
 3. First decide if you want automatically exported files, if so near the top of the notebook change WRITE_OUTPUT = True.
 a.
 Average ID’s and the corresponding standard deviations and 95% confidence intervals, CVs, protein lists, principal components, and volcano graph comparisons will be exported.